 33The Egyptians urged the people on, impatient to have them leave the country, for they said, “We shall all be dead.”
 34So the people took their dough before it was leavened, their kneading bowls wrapped in their cloaks upon their shoulders.
 35The Israelites had done Moses’ bidding and borrowed from the Egyptians objects of silver and gold, and clothing.
 36And the LORD had disposed the Egyptians favorably toward the people, and they let them have their request; thus they stripped the Egyptians.

-37The Israelites journeyed from Raamses to Succoth, about six hundred thousand men on foot, aside from children.
+37The Israelites journeyed from Rameses to Succoth, about six hundred thousand men on foot, aside from children.
 38Moreover, a mixed multitude went up with them, and very much livestock, both flocks and herds.
 39And they baked unleavened cakes of the dough that they had taken out of Egypt, for it was not leavened, since they had been driven out of Egypt and could not delay; nor had they prepared any provisions for themselves.

 40The length of time that the Israelites lived in Egypt was four hundred and thirty years; 41at the end of the four hundred and thirtieth year, to the very day, all the ranks of the LORD departed from the land of Egypt.
 42That was for the LORD a night of vigil to bring them out of the land of Egypt; that same night is the LORD’s, one of vigil for all the children of Israel throughout the ages.